TaqiyudinMiftah/RAG-WITH-LANGCHAIN/README.md

 **RAG-With-LangChain** is a personal learning project focused on exploring **Retrieval-Augmented Generation (RAG)** using **LangChain**.
 This repository documents my journey in building and understanding RAG pipelines — from document loading and text preprocessing to vectorization, retrieval, and integration with large language models (LLMs).

-The project demonstrates how to combine **retrievers** and **LLMs** to create a question-answering system that can reason over external knowledge sources.
+The project demonstrates how to combine **retrievers** and **LLMs** to create question-answering system that can reason over external knowledge sources.
 It’s designed as a hands-on implementation to deepen my understanding of how RAG works in real-world applications.